What is Shiatsu ?

 - Personal development (self-shiatsu, work on tactile sense, meditation, qi gong, …)

-- Chinese Medicine (theories, energy physiology, visceral psychology, moxibustion)
+- Oriental Medicine (theories, energy physiology, visceral psychology, moxibustion)